sheharyarn/werewolf.nvim/README.md

 > Run custom code on your code editor without worry 🙌

-`werewolf` is a handy extension that lets you run your own custom code irrespective of the time of day or the theme of the editor.
+`werewolf` is a handy extension that lets you change theme or run custom code depending on the time of day or the theme of the editor.

 <br>